WINTER PUPAE for breeding in the following season

 Good size, plump and clear colour.
 Increasingly difficult to obtain.
 The larvae feed on Blackthorn.
 Most people find this species difficult to breed but it is a joy to have them emerge at home, and worth trying to breed.

-Black Swallowtail asterias pupae
+Tiger Swallowtail glaucus pupae

-Spicebush Swallowtail Papilio troilus North America
+Tiger Swallowtail Papilio glaucus North America

 Orange Tip Anthocharis cardamines pupae